yalungtang/search/README.md

 # Yalung's Search

-This repository contains a local mock backend server for a frontend coding challenge (the name was deleted on purpose).
+This repository contains a frontend coding challenge (the name was deleted on purpose).

 ## How to use the search app